mevinbabuc/dajngo-openshift/README.md

 This git repository helps you get up and running quickly w/ a Django installation on OpenShift.
-The Django project name used in this repo is 'myproject' but you can feel free to change it.
+The Django project name used in this repo is 'themenu' but you can feel free to change it.
 Right now the backend is sqlite3 and the database runtime is found in `$OPENSHIFT_DATA_DIR/db.sqlite3`.